-Tenure and probation: The funds for this post are available for 18 months.
+Tenure and probation: The funds for this post are available for three years with a possibility of extension subject to project status and funding.
 Appointments will be subject to satisfactory completion of a six-month probationary period.

-Hours of Work and Working Pattern: The hours of work for the position are 100% of fulltime, working Monday - Friday.
+Hours of Work and Working Pattern: The hours of work for the position are 100% of full-time, working Monday - Friday.
 The postholder will be expected to work on site at least two days per week.